Should You Flip a House in 2025? Steps, Costs, and Cautions

 The goal is to buy low and sell for a high profit — one that covers both the home’s initial cost and any improvements.

-While the return on investment (ROI) has been decreasing over the past five years, profits have fluctuated due to unstable home prices since the pandemic.
-The first two quarters of 2023 witnessed a slight improvement in both average gross profit and ROI, attributed to a faster rise in median resale prices of flipped homes.
+While the return on investment (ROI) has been seeing slight recovery in recent years following a six-year decline, profits have fluctuated due to unstable home prices since the pandemic.
+The first two quarters of 2024 witnessed a slight improvement in both average gross profit and ROI, attributed to a faster rise in median resale prices of flipped homes.

 Higher home prices reduce flip opportunities

-In the third quarter of 2023, the National Association of Realtors reported that homes in 82.4% of markets had price gains.
-Nationwide, median home prices rose 2.2% year over year to $406,900.
+In the third quarter of 2024, the National Association of Realtors (NAR) reported that 81 out of 180 metropolitan areas saw their home prices more than double in a decade.
+Nationwide, median home prices rose to $418,700.
 When home prices rise, it’s harder for flippers to find good deals that will net a profit.

 In addition, flippers who rely on hard money financing to both acquire and flip homes could struggle to compete against investors with cash due to the amount of time it takes for a lender to close on a loan.